sellorm/python-pins/README.md

 A simple package to pin and retrieve pinned data from RStudio Connect.

-Read more about pins on the [offical R implementations's website](https://pinds.rstudio.com)
+Read more about pins on the [offical R implementations's website](https://pins.rstudio.com)

+This project is **not affiliated** with RStudio.

 ## Available functions